-Public Meeting (Applicants' Conference): NIST will hold a public meeting (Applicants' Conference) to provide general information regarding NSTIC, to offer general guidance on preparing applications, and to answer questions.
-Proprietary technical discussions about specific project ideas with NIST staff are not permitted at this conference or at any time before submitting the application to NIST.
-Therefore, applicants should not expect to have proprietary issues addressed at the Applicants' Conference.
-Also, NIST/NSTIC Program staff will not critique or provide feedback on project ideas while they are being developed by an applicant.
-However, NIST/NSTIC Program staff will answer questions about the NSTIC Program eligibility requirements, evaluation and award criteria, selection process, and the general characteristics of a competitive application at the Applicants' Conference and by phone and email.
-Attendance at the Applicants' Conference is not required.
-Information on the Applicants' Conference is available at www.nist.gov/nstic.
+Public Meetings (Webinar): NIST will hold a webinar to provide general information regarding NSTIC, to offer general guidance on preparing applications, and to answer questions.
+Proprietary technical discussions about specific project ideas with NIST staff are not permitted at this webinar or at any time before submitting the application to NIST.
+Also, NIST/NSTIC Program Office staff will not critique or provide feedback on project ideas while they are being developed by an applicant.
+Attendance at the Webinar is not required.
+Information on the Webinar is available at www.nist.gov/nstic.